 Fanning played some of his solo music and a couple of tracks from his Powderfinger days which was a great mix.
 Melbourne was true to form and about half way through the show there were a few spots of rain.
 I was hoping for a passing light shower but it had a bit more than that in it.
 The rain was constant for the rest of the evening, enough rain to be a pain and soak through your jeans which is never comfortable!
 The smart people had bought an umbrella, I was not one of those people but I was happy enough with my hoodie that kept the rain off my hair which makes a big difference warmth wise.
 The umbrellas did however, block the view for the rest of us closer to the back.

 The weather did put a bit of a dampener on the night (excuse the pun) but you can’t forecast the weather when you purcahse tickets 4 months in advance.
 Most of the major acts were sold out in a few hours so I was lucky enough to get tickets at all.
 The tickets were $70AUD which some might think is a bit steep for a 2 hour show.
 As said earlier, we are Zoos Victoria members and therefore our tickets were only $54AUD so that is much more reasonable and certainly better value for money.
 Would I go again?
 For sure!
 I didnt realise that The Cat Empire was playing as I would have been interested in going to that too, but as expected it was sold out.

-Have you been to Melbourne Zoo Twilight Concerts, if so, did you enjoy it and who did you see?
+Have you been to Zoo Twilights at Melbourne Zoo, if so, did you enjoy it and who did you see?
 You can leave your comments below and while your there pop your details in the subscription box to receive regular updates on what we are up to with our 3 kids.